cmugpi/cmugpi.github.io/topics/terminal-usage/files-commands/index.md

 ### `cp <source> <destination>` - copy files

 {% highlight bash %}
+# Copy existing file to new file
-$ cp myfile.txt anotherfile.txt
+$ cp file1 file3
 $ ls
-anotherfile.txt myfile.txt subdirectory/
+file1 file3 folder1/
+# The contents of the new file are the same
-$ cat anotherfile.txt
+$ cat file3
-I have lots of stuffy stuff in my file!
+The quick brown fox jumped over the lazy dog.

 # You can also use the -r option to copy directorys
+$ cp folder1 folder2
+$ ls
+file1 file3 folder1/ folder2/
 {% endhighlight %}

 ### `mv <source> <destination>` - move and rename files

 {% highlight bash %}
+# Moving a file "into" another file is how you rename files
-$ mv myfile.txt new_name.txt
+$ mv file1 file4
 $ ls
-anotherfile.txt new_name.txt subdirectory/
-$ cat new_name.txt
-I have lots of stuffy stuff in my file!
+file3 file4 folder1/ folder2/

+# Move file into directory
+$ mv file3 folder1
 $ ls -R
 .:
-anotherfile.txt new_name.txt

-subdirectory:
-$ mv anotherfile.txt subdirectory
-$ ls -R
-.:
-new_name.txt

-subdirectory:
-anotherfile.txt
+file4

+folder1:
+file2 file3

+folder2:
+file2
 {% endhighlight %}

 ### `rm <filename>` - PERMANENTLY delete files

 {% highlight bash %}
-$ rm new_name.txt
+$ rm file4
+$ ls
+folder1/ folder2/

 # use the -r flag to recursively remove a directory
-$ rm -r subdirectory
+$ rm -r folder2/
+$ ls
+folder1/
 {% endhighlight %}

 ### `mkdir <directory>` - make directories

 {% highlight bash %}
-$ mkdir bucket_of_stuff
+$ mkdir folder3
+$ ls -R
+.:

+folder1:
+file2 file3

+folder3:

 {% endhighlight %}

 ## Running Executables (chmod)

-Very frequently, you'll want to run executables when using the command line.
-If the executable is named `a.out` and is in your current working directory, you'd run `./a.out` (remember, `.` stands for your current working directory).
+Very frequently, you'll want to run executables that you've either written or compiled.
+For example, if you have an executable file named `a.out` in your current directory, you'd run `./a.out` (`.` stands for your current working directory).

-The reason the `./` is necessary is that if you don't specify a path to the executable, bash only checks in the directories named in the `PATH` variable (more on this later) and the directory `.` is in is almost certainly not in your PATH.
+The `./` is necessary because if you don't specify a path to the executable, bash only checks in the directories listed in the `PATH` variable (more on this later), and the directory `.` is in is almost certainly not in your PATH.
 (System utilities, like the commands we taught you about above, _are_ in your `PATH`, usually in the standard directories `/bin` and `/usr/bin`.
 You can also modify your PATH to tell bash to look in other places for executables.)

 ### Fixing "Permission denied" Error